 Investigators, friends, and relatives all combed the town and even searched his Seattle home three times.
 But nobody thought to look in his greenhouse.

 Kurt Cobain was dead on the floor with a shotgun across his chest, fresh injections in both of his arms, and a cigar box full of drugs beside him.
-According to a medical examiner's report, he had been lying there for two and a half days — and he was identifiable only by his fingerprints.
+According to a medical examiner's report, he had been lying there at the scene of his death for two and a half days.
+In the end, Kurt Cobain's body was identifiable only by his fingerprints.

 A high concentration of heroin was found in Cobain's bloodstream, along with traces of Valium.
-A controversial suicide note was left behind.
+A suicide note was also left behind at the scene of Cobain's death.

 In 2014, nearly 20 years after Kurt Cobain's death, the Seattle Police Department released never-before-seen photos of the grisly crime scene.

-Publicized Photos Of Kurt Cobain's Suicide And The Subsequent Crime Scene
+Publicized Photos Of Kurt Cobain's Death And The Crime Scene

-According to CBS News, Kurt Cobain's suicide photos were taken by responding officers from the Seattle Police Department inside the greenhouse, shortly after he was discovered on April 8, 1994.
+Kurt Cobain's suicide photos were taken by responding officers from the Seattle Police Department inside the greenhouse at Cobain's home, shortly after he was discovered on April 8, 1994.

-None of the photos show Cobain's face or his body in full.
+None of the photos show Kurt Cobain's body of face in full.
 The Seattle Police Department announced that it developed the photos in 2014 as part of the procedure in re-examining his cause of death, which has been ruled a suicide since 1994.

-In 2016, additional photos were released of the shotgun Cobain allegedly used to kill himself.
-These photographs eerily transport one to the darkest day of a young star's life.
+In 2016, additional photos from the scene of Kurt Cobain's death were released that showed the shotgun he allegedly used to kill himself.
+These photographs eerily transport viewers to this dark day.

 Seattle Police DepartmentHe was still wearing a patient wristband from the rehab facility he had escaped from a few days earlier when he died.

-According to Yahoo, there are other photos that have yet to be released — including images of Kurt Cobain's full body.
+There are other photos from the scene of Kurt Cobain's death that have yet to be released — including images of Cobain's full body.

 For some journalists like Richard Lee, these images are of public interest and vital to assess whether or not the singer actually committed suicide or was murdered.
 Lee was described in court documents as "a conspiracy theorist who believes that Mr. Cobain was murdered."
 However, he's far from the only person who thinks that.